Chiral Instabilities in Driven-Dissipative Quantum Liquids: Chiral parametric instabilities

-On the other hand, when the driving parameters $(A, \omega/q)$ are chosen to be in the unstable phase in the absence of dissipation, the chiral dissipation is unable to ever fully stabilize the TLL, as opposed to the case in Sec.~\ref{sec:DDPTs_in_TLLs}.
+However, when the driving parameters $(A, \omega/q)$ are chosen to be in the unstable phase in the absence of dissipation, the chiral dissipation is unable to ever fully stabilize the TLL, as opposed to the case in Sec.~\ref{sec:DDPTs_in_TLLs}.
 Here, the instability for a given mode $q$ arises as a consequence of the equality

 which we numerically observe to hold whenever \eqref{eq:chiralcondition1} is not satisfied.
-It follows that the spectrum~\eqref{eq:spectrumchiral} has a positive real part for both right and left movers as long as~\eqref{eq:stabcondchiral} is satisfied, as shown in \ref{fig:chiral_spectrum}(a-b).
+It follows that the spectrum~\eqref{eq:spectrumchiral} has a positive real part for both right and left movers as long as~\eqref{eq:stabcondchiral} is satisfied, as shown in Figs.~\ref{fig:chiral_spectrum}(a) and~\ref{fig:chiral_spectrum}(b).
 This means that both chiralities are equally amplified, which we refer to as a \emph{symmetric parametric instability}.
 Indeed, in this case, the real part of the spectrum looks the same as that of \eqref{symmetric_spectrum} but with $\bar{\gamma}$ replaced by $\bar{\gamma}/2$ and $\bar{\Lambda}_{q}$ by $\bar{\Lambda}_{q}^{+} + \bar{\Lambda}_{q}^{-}$.

 Our results show that there is a new type of phase transition within the unstable region between a conventional symmetric parametric instability, implied by~\eqref{eq:chiralcondition2}, and a chiral one, implied by~\eqref{eq:chiralcondition1}, when increasing the chiral dissipation $\bar{\gamma}$.
 Since our numerical calculations indicate that $|\Im(\bar{\Lambda}_{q}^{+})|$ and $|\Im(\bar{\Lambda}_{q}^{-})|$ are equal (for our drives), either $\Im(\bar{\Lambda}_{q}^{+}) + \Im(\bar{\Lambda}_{q}^{-})$ or $\Im(\bar{\Lambda}_{q}^{+}) - \Im(\bar{\Lambda}_{q}^{-})$ would serve as an ``order parameter'' for this new transition.
-The first choice as a function of $\gamma$ is plotted in Fig.~\ref{fig:chiral_phase}(c-d), showing sharp jumps from a nonzero value to zero at the phase transition.
+The first choice as a function of $\gamma$ is plotted in Figs.~\ref{fig:chiral_phase}(c) and~\ref{fig:chiral_phase}(d), showing sharp jumps from a nonzero value to zero at the phase transition.
 Moreover, Fig.~\ref{fig:chiral_phase}(a) shows the same combination plotted for a fixed $\gamma > 0$ but for different driving parameters $(A, \omega/q)$, which can be interpreted as a phase diagram for the chirally dissipated system.

 We close this section by highlighting an analogy between the chiral instability and the non-Hermitian skin effect \cite{PhysRevLett.77.570, PhysRevLett.121.086803}.
 To see this, we can derive an effective non-Hermitian Hamiltonian from \eqref{eq:timeindepliouvchiral} following a quantum-jump approach \footnote{The effective Hamiltonian is obtained as $\tilde{H}_{\textrm{eff}} = \tilde{H}_{\textrm{stat}} - i \sum_j \gamma_j L_j^\dagger L_j\pdag /2$, where $\tilde{H}_{\textrm{stat}}$ is the Hamiltonian in the unitary part of the time-independent Liouvillian, $L_j$ denote the jump operators in the time-independent dissipator, and $\gamma_j$ are the corresponding couplings.} \cite{Daley_2014}: